flotools/flotools/README.md

 * Fixed a bug that caused the "unsolo all tracks" macro to stop working, if a folder and one of it's member tracks were simultaneously soloed.
 * extending the track selection up or down by using control shift P or semi-colon now only reports the names of tracks being added to the selection.
 However, this stops VoiceOver from studdering while using the above macros.

+### Flo Tools 2022.4:

+New Features:

+* Speak/Toggle wait for Note
+ * flo Tools can now report the status of the "wait for Note" feature and toggle it without having to go into the MIDI Control Cluster.
+Pressing Option+F11 once will speak the status and double-tapping Option+F11 will toggle its state.
+There is an option to use F11 for "Wait for Note" under the MIDI tab of Pro Tools preferences.
+The flo Tools "Speak/Toggle wait for Note" function will work regardless of this preference.
+* Speak/Toggle Conductor: Option+F12
+* Speak/Toggle Track Punch: Command+Shift+t
+* FloTools now includes a custom keyset for Pro Tools Keyboard Shortcuts, adding a shortcut for renaming tracks (command+return) and Spot Clip to Insertion (Control+Option+Shift+S)

+Changes:

+* all "List Tracks with Flo Tools" Commands changed to single macro pallet: Control+Option+Shift+L.
+* Pressing T in the inspector will now speak and select the current track.
+Double tapping T will bring up the context menu as always.
+* fixed shortcuts for toggling track and edit selection, and timeline and edit selection, so they no longer cause conflicts when typing in text fields.